Ekultek/Graffiti/README.md

 ###### _***NOTE***: Never upload payloads to online checkers_

-Graffiti is a tool designed to encode short scripting commands that will help penetration testers during the post exploitation phase.
-Graffiti accepts the following languages:
+Graffiti is a tool to generate obfuscated oneliners to aid in penetration testing situations.
+Graffiti accepts the following languages for encoding:

  - Python
  - Perl